 These types of promotion can help drive interest in your business and entice customers to buy from your website.

-It is important to keep your customer’s needs at the forefront during this pandemic.
+It is very important to keep your customer’s needs at the forefront of this pandemic.
 Instead of being “business as usual”, realign your products and market strategy to reflect the current demand.
 When you provide long-term value to customers, you have a better chance of retaining them and maintaining a long-term relationship with them.